JeffreyZachBui/BedFinder/README.md

 # BedFinder
-A python application to find the nearest detox-centers based on user location First start the virtual environment (source/venv/activate) and then run bedfinder.py
+A python application to find the nearest detox-centers based on user location.
+First start the virtual environment (source/venv/activate) and then run bedfinder.py